2018 1. deild karla

-The 2018 1. deild karla (English: Men's First Division) is the 64th season of second-tier Icelandic football.
-Twelve teams contest in the league.
-The season began on 5 May and will conclude on 22 September.
+The 2018 1. deild karla (English: Men's First Division) was the 64th season of the second-tier Icelandic football.
+Twelve teams competed in the league.
+The season began on 5 May and concluded on 22 September.

 Teams

 The league is contested by twelve clubs.
 Eight remained in the division from the 2017 season, while four new clubs joined the 1. deild karla: